glenbenatiro/simple-virtual-mouse/README.md

 # simple-virtual-mouse

-A simple virtual mouse program that allows the user to move the mouse cursor and execute left clicks using his index and middle fingers, and a webcam.
+A simple virtual mouse program that allows the user to move the mouse cursor and execute left clicks using the index and middle fingers, and a webcam.
 Made possible through MediaPipe Hands.

-# Dependencies
+### Dependencies
 The program needs the following to run:
 - Python version 3.8.0 (doesn't work with newer Python versions due to dependency issues)
 - MediaPipe